zaoyang/30-days-of-vue/day-20/day-20.cq.md

 # Simple Global Store

-Yesterday, we gathered an understanding of how a global EventBus can use its events interface to have isolated components communicate with one another.
-Though an EventBus is easy to setup - the significant disadvantage behind using one is the difficulty in being able to track data changes appropriately.
+> Yesterday, we gathered an understanding of how a global EventBus can use its events interface to have isolated components communicate with one another.
+Today, we’ll see how a __Simple Global Store__ can be a more useful approach to handling state management.

-Today we’ll be looking at how a __Simple Global Store__ can be used to handle state management in a more robust manner.
+Though an EventBus is easy to set up - the significant disadvantage behind using one is the difficulty in being able to track data changes appropriately.
+In today's article, we’ll be looking at how a __Simple Global Store__ can be used to handle state management in a more robust manner.

 ## Simple Global Store